HDFGroup/cve_hdf5/cvefiles/README.md

 4. [Cisco Talos](https://talosintelligence.com/vulnerability_reports) does not provide proof-of-concept files.
 We are attempting to contact them.
 5. Links on Mitre issue are dead.
 6. The links from Mitre go to Apple summaries and there are no specific files at any link.
 The submitter's GitHub page [LINK](https://github.com/jhftss) has no reproducers.
 This is probably not a specific HDF5 vulnerability, but a vulnerability in Apple's Model I/O that was fixed by removing HDF5.
+7. The file was downloaded a while back and the original link later became unavailable, so this is the copy in the HDFGroup/cve_hdf5 repository.